Provably Efficient Simulation of 1D Long-Range Interacting Systems at Any Temperature

 \textit{Introduction.---} Unraveling the complex patterns of quantum many-body systems presents one of the most significant challenges in modern physics.
 Among these challenges, characterizing the thermal equilibrium quantum state (also known as the quantum Gibbs state) at zero and non-zero temperatures stands as a central target.
-These states are generally difficult to manage in high-dimensional systems as mentioned in previous studies~\cite{BULATOV2005148,Goldberg13161}.
-However, a variety of techniques have been developed to address their properties in one-dimensional systems~\cite{PhysRevB.76.201102,PhysRevB.91.045138,kim2017markovian,kuwahara2018polynomialtime,PhysRevX.11.011047,PRXQuantum.2.040331,Fawzi2023subpolynomialtime,Scalet_2024}.
+These states are generally difficult to manage in high-dimensional systems, as mentioned in previous studies~\cite{BULATOV2005148,Goldberg13161}.
+However, a variety of techniques have been developed to address their properties in one-dimensional systems~\cite{PhysRevB.76.201102,PhysRevB.91.045138,kim2017markovian,kuwahara2018polynomialtime,PhysRevX.11.011047,PRXQuantum.2.040331,Fawzi2023subpolynomialtime,gondolf2024CMI,Scalet_2024}.
 Notably, techniques such as the transfer matrix method used in classical Ising models~\cite{RevModPhys.39.883} and its generalization to 1D quantum systems~\cite{Araki1969} have been well-recognized.
-More recently, the Density Matrix Renormalization Group (DMRG) algorithm has emerged as a promising approach~\cite{PhysRevLett.69.2863,PhysRevB.72.220401,PhysRevLett.93.207204,RevModPhys.77.259}, enabling the numerical construction of the matrix product operator (MPO) that encapsulates all information about the equilibrium states~\cite{PhysRevLett.69.2863,RevModPhys.77.259,PhysRevLett.93.207204,RevModPhys.93.045003}.
-Despite its promise, providing a rigorous justification for the precision guarantee in the DMRG algorithm remains a critical open problem at both zero and non-zero temperatures~\cite{Arad2017,PhysRevX.11.011047}.
+More recently, the Density Matrix Renormalization Group (DMRG) algorithm has emerged as a promising approach~\cite{Foot0}, enabling the numerical construction of the matrix product operator (MPO) that encapsulates all information about the equilibrium states~\cite{PhysRevLett.69.2863,PhysRevB.72.220401,PhysRevLett.93.207204,PhysRevA.78.022103,PhysRevLett.102.190601,Stoudenmire_2010,PhysRevD.92.034519,PhysRevB.94.235142,PhysRevD.94.085018,Chen2018,PhysRevB.100.045110,PAECKEL2019167998,PhysRevX.10.031040,PhysRevLett.125.170604,RevModPhys.77.259,PhysRevB.103.205128,PhysRevB.106.165126,10.21468/SciPostPhys.14.4.085}.
+Despite its promise, providing a rigorous justification for the precision guarantee in the DMRG (or MPO-based) algorithm remains a critical open problem at both zero and non-zero temperatures; for example, the exponential tensor renormalization group (XTRG) algorithm~\cite{Chen2018} uses a variational approach to construct the Gibbs state but lacks precision guarantees.
 Nevertheless, several methods have been proposed to develop a `DMRG-type' algorithm to construct the MPO with guaranteed accuracy and time efficiency~\cite{Arad2017,PhysRevX.11.011047}.

 In one-dimensional systems at non-zero temperatures, the construction of the MPO for short-range interacting systems has received extensive attention.
 The pioneering method, based on the cluster expansion technique by Molnar et al.~\cite{PhysRevB.91.045138}, introduced a polynomial-time algorithm.
 This algorithm works with a runtime scaling as $(n/\epsilon)^{\mathcal{O}(\beta)}$, where $n$ is the system size, to approximate the 1D quantum Gibbs state by the MPO within an error $\epsilon$.
 Subsequent advancements have refined the error bounds, with the leading-edge approach achieving a runtime of $e^{\tilde{\mathcal{O}}(\beta) + \tilde{\mathcal{O}}(\sqrt{\beta \ln(n/\epsilon)})}$~\cite{PhysRevX.11.011047,PRXQuantum.2.040331}.
 This technique utilizes the imaginary-time adaptation of the Haah-Hastings-Kothari-Low (HHKL) decomposition, originally devised for real-time evolution~\cite{HHKL}.